UHSSS/Task_Identification/README.md

 -------------------------------------------------------------
-3. Training example (Command Prompt)
+4. Training example (Command Prompt)
 -------------------------------------------------------------
+No need to re-train model if testing with Example model provided.

+If user would like to train their new model:

 python vr_dualhead_task_user_cnn_anthro.py train ^
   --root "C:\path\to\your\Data" ^
   --model-out ".\models\dual_model_cnn_artifact.pkl" ^